ubuntu/ubuntu-project-docs/docs/howto/special.rst

 #.
 Ensure there is a tracking bug, it will help to coordinate the approvals,
    later allow to audit why things were done, and allow the late part of this process to follow the normal SRU steps people are used to.
 #.
-The archive admin evaluates the case and states the confirmation to be ok
+The archive admin evaluates the case and states the confirmation to be
-   in regard to the NEW queue processing on the bug.
+   approved in regard to the NEW queue processing on the bug.
 #.
-The SRU member evaluates the case and states the confirmationto be ok in
+The SRU member evaluates the case and states the confirmation to be approved
-   regard to the SRU rules on the bug.
+   in regard to the SRU rules on the bug.
 #.
 Once both agree the Archive admin will accept from the new queue.
 #.
 The source package will appear in -proposed and start to build.
 #.
 Built binaries then show up in the NEW queue and are accepted from there